 Generate a test alert from your server

-There are a few ways to test the script in practice with a real alert generated by OpenManage:
+Here are some methods to test the script with a real alert:

-- Pop the side off the server casing, this will generate a chassis intrusion alert.
+- Open the server case, this will generate a chassis intrusion alert.

-- If you have a dual power supply system you can pull the power to one of the supplies and the server should report the power loss.
+- If you have a dual power supply system, pull the power to one of the supplies and the server should report the power loss.